Gibbons-Lab/isb_course_2022/docs/16S/talk.md

 Note:

-- not really, many populations are not represented well
+- not really, many populations are not represented
 - heavily skewed towards populations from a few countries
 - this propagates to reference databases, functional annotations, etc.
 - see the symposium talks for a much more thorough discussion